 Law Enforcement and Justice Administration

-Kimberly Dodson, Assistant Professor
+Kimberly Dodson, Associate Professor and Graduate Coordinator

 Dr. Dodson received her Ph.D.
 (2009) in criminology from Indiana University of Pennsylvania.
 She received both her M.A.
 (2001) and B.S.
 (1998) in criminal justice and criminology from East Tennessee State University.
 Professor Dodson also received an A.A.S.
 (1995) in public safety from Walters State Community College.
 Dr. Dodson has eight years of teaching experience at the university level.
 Most recently she served as the Director of Criminal Justice for Lincoln Memorial University in Harrogate, Tennessee.